collinbrohm25/Sports-Management/README.txt

 Team Efficiency: Rank teams based on how efficiently they score points compared to their opponents in different sports.
 Preliminary EER Diagram:
-Our preliminary Entity-Relationship (ER) diagram will include the following
+Our preliminary Entity-Relationship (ER) diagram will EXCLUDE the following
 entities:

 Players: Each player will have a unique ID, name, position, and stats